andrew-malikov/smoorth/README.md

 ## Related

 - Based on the default selection [extension](https://github.com/codemirror/view/blob/main/src/draw-selection.ts).
-The actual code is a bit transformed into functional style while cursor is fully based on Obsidian's one.
+The actual code is a bit transformed into a functional style while the cursor is fully based on Obsidian's one.
 - [The blink animation](https://easings.net/#easeInOutCirc).

 ## Releasing new releases

 - Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.
 - Update your `versions.json` file with `"new-plugin-version": "minimum-obsidian-version"` so older versions of Obsidian can download an older version of your plugin that's compatible.
-- Create new GitHub release using your new version number as the "Tag version".
+Create a new GitHub release using your new version number as the "Tag version".
 Use the exact version number, don't include a prefix `v`.
 See here for an example: <https://github.com/obsidianmd/obsidian-sample-plugin/releases>
 - Upload the files `manifest.json`, `main.js`, `styles.css` as binary attachments.
 Note: The manifest.json file must be in two places, first the root path of your repository and also in the release.
 - Publish the release.